krukow/calabash-script/README.md

 Some of these problems are inherent to the UIAutomation technology while others can be solved to some degree.

-CalabashScript replaces JavaScript with ClojureScript, provides a REPL for interactive exploratory development, provides a query language to declaratively find views (avoiding explicit hierarchy traversal), and provides high-level functions for interacting with views based on this query language (tap, pan, swipe etc).
+CalabashScript tries to solve some of the problems by: replacing JavaScript with ClojureScript, providing a REPL for interactive exploratory development, providing a query language to declaratively find views (avoiding explicit hierarchy traversal), and providing high-level functions for interacting with views based on this query language (tap, pan, swipe etc).

 ## License